HHS Information Technology

-As a new College of Health & Human Sciences employee, you will contact your IT representative and receive instructions and a temporary password to be use for setting up your Purdue career account.
+As a new College of Health & Human Sciences employee, you will contact your IT representative and receive instructions and a temporary password to be used for setting up your Purdue career account.
 This will occur after your Business Office has submitted your employment paperwork to HR.
-The account setup page that you will proceed can be found here.
+The account setup page that you will proceed to can be found here.

 Further documentation about the account setup process, a full walk-through, and common troubleshooting suggestions are available from ITaP:

-Purdue University has several Multi-Factor Solutions to protect users accounts from being compromised.
+Purdue University has several Multi-Factor solutions to protect users’ accounts from being compromised.

 BoilerKey is Purdue’s version of two-factor authentication; it improves the security of protected computer systems and personal data.
 At Purdue, these two forms of verification are something you know — career account and PIN — and something you have — the Duo Mobile application on your smartphone or a hardware token.
 These two items are used in place of your password wherever you see the BoilerKey logo and on the virtual private network (WebVPN).
-For More information on Boilerkey, please use this site.
+For More information on BoilerKey, please use this site.

 Microsoft Multi-Factor Authentication (MFA) for faculty, staff, and students on the West Lafayette campus helps protect users’ personal information.
 Microsoft MFA protects users by requiring a second form of authentication, in addition to a password, when signing into Office 365 applications (including Outlook email).
 Options include using text messages, an audio phone call, or the Microsoft Authenticator App to authenticate.